ALPINE: Closed-Loop Adaptive Privacy Budget Allocation for Mobile Edge Crowdsensing: Proposed Framework

 \subsubsection{Protection Objectives}

 To counter transmission-layer eavesdropping, sufficient noise must be injected before data leaves the device.
 To resist data-level inference, the protection strength must be aligned with semantic risk; highly sensitive data require stricter safeguards.
 To mitigate resource-exhaustion, the privacy mechanism must be aware of resource risk and capable of graceful priority downgrading under tight budgets.
-Accordingly, we adopt a multi-dimensional risk model, including \textbf{channel}, \textbf{semantic} and \textbf{resource}, to ensure privacy throughout the data lifecycle.
+Accordingly, we model privacy protection as dynamic privacy budget allocation driven by channel, semantic, contextual, and resource risk.